 Students applying for credit:

 Admission to the seminar is only by professor’s permission.
-Students wishing to take the colloquium for credit should send their applications (an e-mail letter with their background and interest in the colloquium) to Professor Murphy’s assistant, Lavinia Barbu, firstname.lastname@example.org, between June 1 and July 31.
+Students wishing to take the colloquium for credit should send their applications (an e-mail letter with their background and interest in the colloquium) to Professor Waldron’s assistant, Lavinia Barbu, firstname.lastname@example.org, between June 1 and July 31.
 Before you send your application, if you are a non-Law student, please check with Academic Services to see if you are eligible to apply.
+When you apply let us know if you are enrolled in an NYU program and use the subject line Colloquium in Legal, Political and Social Philosophy Application for Fall 2018.

-Students enrolled in the Colloquium meet separately with Professor Murphy for an additional two-hour seminar on Wednesday.
+Students enrolled in the Colloquium meet separately with Professor Waldron for an additional two-hour seminar on Wednesdays.
 One hour is devoted to a review of the preceding Thursday’s Colloquium discussion, and one hour in preparation for the Colloquium of the following day.
 Students are asked to write short papers weekly, and each student is asked to make two or more oral presentations to the seminar during the term.
 Each student is asked to expand one of his/her weekly papers, or oral presentations, for a final term paper.